jgazeau/shadocs/exampleSite/content/english/theme/beyond.md

 ---
 weight: 1030
 linkTitle: "To infinity and beyond!"
-title: "Setup: To infinity and beyond!"
+title: "To infinity and beyond!"
-description: "Everything needed to know about the theme."
+description: "What will come next in the theme."
 categories: ["Theme"]
 ---